 In effect, the TSM estimates the hypothetical impact of the exercising of in-the-money securities to measure their collective effect on the fully diluted shares outstanding.

-Treasury Stock Method Core Assumptions
+How to Calculate Treasury Stock Method (TSM)?

 Conceptually, the treasury stock method (TSM) approximates what a company’s earnings per share (EPS) would be under the assumption that its dilutive securities, such as options, are exercised.